YingjueBian/YingjueBian.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi, this is Yingjue Bian, a second-year BME master student from CMU"
+title: "Hi, this is Yingjue Bian, a BME student"
 author_profile: true
 redirect_from:
   - /about/